College of Nursing Faculty

 College of Nursing

 Fax: (843) 792-2099

-Gigi Smith is an Professor and the Associate Dean for Academics at the Medical University of South Carolina.
-She received her Bachelor of Science Nursing degree from Hartwick College in Oneonta, New York, her Master of Science in Nursing degree in Child and Adolescent Mental Health and Psychiatric Nursing from Columbia University in New York, New York, her post-master’s certificate as a Pediatric Nurse Practitioner from the Medical University of South Carolina, and her PhD in Nursing from the Medical University of South Carolina.
-She is certified as a PNP by the Pediatric Nursing Certification Board.
-She is a member of the American Nurses Association, the South Carolina Nurses Association the National Association of Pediatric Nurse Practitioners, the National Organization of Nurse Practitioner Faculties, and Sigma Theta Tau International Nursing Society.
-She is also a member of the American Epilepsy Society and a founding member of the South Carolina Advocates for Epilepsy.
+Gigi Smith is a Professor and the Executive Associate Dean for Academics at the Medical University of South Carolina.
+She received her Bachelor of Science Nursing degree from Hartwick College in Oneonta, New York, her Master of Science in Nursing degree in Child and Adolescent Mental Health and Psychiatric Nursing from Columbia University in New York, New York, and her post-master’s certificate as a Pediatric Nurse Practitioner as well as her PhD in Nursing from the Medical University of South Carolina.

 Dr. Smith’s program of pediatric epilepsy research has focused on family management, caregiving, and behavioral health correlates.
 She is also interested in the epidemiological patterns, comorbidities, and health related outcomes of epilepsy.
 She was appointed to write a legislative report regarding access to comprehensive services for persons with epilepsy in SC.
 She provides consultation and volunteers for epilepsy groups such as the SC Advocates for Epilepsy.
 At a national level she is a member of the Board of Directors of the American Epilepsy Society and co-chair of the first Centers for Disease Control Managing Epilepsy Well Network’s Pediatric Self-Management Workgroup.